birdiecare/birdie-test/README.md

 *Display the information to a family member*

-#### Your challenge is to use the boilerplate we gave you to create a small web application to visualize these observations, so that looking at it is valuable to a family member of this care recipient.
+#### Your challenge is to clone this repository and create a small web application to visualize these observations, so that looking at it is valuable to a family member of this care recipient.

-This could means presenting it in the following forms:
+This could mean presenting it in the following forms:

  - A table
  - A graph
  - A timeline

  Or any other way/combinaison of those.

+## Deliverables

+- Put your code on Github and send us the link to the repository
+- Deploying the code to a platform like [Heroku](https://heroku.com) is a great plus.

 ## Set up